Troubleshooting a wired connection with a USB Ethernet network adapter on the DM100-DM400

 - Try a different Ethernet cable if the Ethernet cable plugs in firmly.

-- If the LED indicator lights are not lit after installing a new Ethernet cable, contact technical support.
-Have your model number ready.
+- If the LED indicator lights are not lit after installing a new Ethernet cable, please contact us.

 If checking your physical connections does not resolve your issue, try Solution 3.

 The proper network settings for your network must be provided by your local IT department or service provider.

 Check with your IT department or service provider for the requirements and to find out if any network settings have changed.
 Update any changed settings on the meter accordingly.